rimsharizv/UIC-Bank-Account-Management-System/README.md

 ## Usage
 1. Run the program.
-2. Enter the filename for the bank accounts data.
+2. Enter the filename for the bank account data.
 3. Enter any number of banking commands as listed above.
 4. Enter x to exit the program.
 5. The program will then save the new account data back to the file.

 ## Copyright and Plagiarism Notice
-All content in this repository, including code, documentation, and other materials, is the property of Rimsha Rizvi.
-This work is submitted for CS 141 - Program Design II at University of Illinois at Chicago.
+This work is submitted for CS 141 - Program Design II at the University of Illinois at Chicago.
 Plagiarism is a serious offense and is strictly prohibited.
 You may not use, copy, or submit this work as your own.
-Any instances of plagiarism or unauthorized use will be reported to the relevant academic or professional authorities.
-If you would like to use this work for educational or other non-commercial purposes, please contact the author for permission.
+Any plagiarism or unauthorized use will be reported to the relevant academic or professional authorities.
+If you would like to use this work for educational or other non-commercial purposes, don't hesitate to get in touch with the author for permission.